asterling8516/Derpy-DM-Guide-Obsidian/Eureka/Places/The Sheifing Veil/Mushrooms.md

+---
+tags:
+  - item
+  - homebrew
+  - theveil
+  - liminal
+---
 Due to the strange nature of [[The Shifting Veil]] most vegetation cannot grow here.
-Though the [[Dustlings]] seem to have found a way to cultivate mushrooms that seem to have been affected by the Veil and have taken new forms.
+Though the [[Dustlings]] seem to have found a way to cultivate mushrooms that seem to have been affected by [[The Shifting Veil|the Veil]] and have taken new forms.

 ## Glimmercaps
 Tiny mushrooms that have caps that glow with a very soft silvery light.
 When eaten a creature must succeed a **WIS saving throw** or take a -1 to all mental stats for the next hour.
 On a success the creature has a sense of clarity and gains advantage on saving throws against being confused for the next hour